deepakjois/dhun/README.md

     $ gem sources -a http://gemcutter.org
     $ gem install dhun

+this fork(achiu/dhun) can be installed via rake

+    $ sudo rake install

 ### Starting Dhun

-    $ dhun start
+    $ dhun start_server
     Starting Dhun

-Pass the `-d` option to run the server as a daemon in the background.
-See `dhun -h` for more options.
+this runs the Dhun server as a daemon by default. to not run it as a daemon:

+    $ dhun start_server --daemonize false
+    or
+    $ dhun start_server -d false

+See `dhun help start_server for more information`

 ### Querying for files